Image Image

 • The long-term consequences of a DUI conviction in Illinois.
 These include permanent marks on your driving record and higher insurance rates.

-• How a DUI lawyer in Williamson County, IL can help you at every stage — from license suspension to courtroom defense.
+• How a DUI lawyer in Williamson County, IL can help you from day one — working to protect your license and build your courtroom defense.

 • What steps you should take immediately if you are charged with DUI in Illinois.